kolenaIO/autoarena/README.md

-# AutoStack
+# AutoArena

-AutoStack helps you stack rank LLM outputs against one another using automated judge evaluation.
+AutoArena helps you stack rank LLM outputs against one another using automated judge evaluation.
 Run with:

 ```
-python3 -m autostack
+python3 -m autoarena
 ```

-Data is stored in an `autostack.duckdb` file on your local machine.
+Data is stored in an `autoarena.duckdb` file on your local machine.

 ## Development